 O. Vice Provost for Research.
 The Vice Provost for Research (VPR) works closely with the Provost, their staff, the Deans, and Department Chairs on research policy.
 The VPR is designated the Research Integrity Officer and has ultimate authority for administering the provisions of this policy.
 The VPR keeps the Provost and any other appropriate University officials or entities informed throughout the progress of an investigation.

 1. Any inquiry or investigation into allegations of misconduct must proceed promptly and with due regard for the reputation and rights of all individuals involved.

 2. The University will take all reasonable steps to assure that:

 a.
 The persons involved in the evaluation of the allegations and evidence have appropriate expertise.

 b.
-No person involved in the procedures is either biased against the respondent(s), or has any personal, professional, or financial conflict of interest involving the respondent(s).
+No person involved in an inquiry or investigation of alleged misconduct is either biased against the respondent, or has any personal, professional, or financial conflict of interest involving the respondent.

 d.
 The matter will be treated confidentially and all affected individuals, including research subjects identifiable from research records or evidence, will receive confidential treatment to the maximum extent possible and as allowed by law.